mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 void Person::show() const { /* ... */ }
 ```

-All class methods have a `this` pointer set to the address of the object that invokes this method, class members can be accessed through pointer dereferencing
+All class methods have a `this` pointer set to the address of the object that invokes the method.
+Class members can be accessed through pointer dereferencing.

 ### Class constructor/destructor

-- a class has the *default constructor* by default, it has the form `Person() {}`
+- A class has the *default constructor* by default.
+It has the form `Person() {}`.
-- custom constructors/destructor can be defined as follows
+- Custom constructors/destructors can be defined as follows:

 ```cpp
 class Person {